 - Candidates have an option to appear either for IELTS (conducted by British Council) or IELA (conducted by Symbiosis).
 Candidates need to obtain band 6 for IELTS and band 4 for IELA to apply for SNAP.

-- Final eligibility will be determined by Symbiosis International University post submission of all requisite documents.
+- Final SNAP eligibility will be determined by Symbiosis International University post submission of all requisite documents.

 - All International applicants need to obtain a certificate from AIU (Association of Indian Universities) if they choose to apply for SIU colleges.
 These are candidates who have done their graduation abroad.

-They are requested to know if they are eligible or not for a program which they are going to pursue.
+According to SNAP eligibility criteria, postgraduate candidates who come under the NRI category and have given their graduation exams in India should compulsorily give SNAP 2021.
+Candidates must also see the SNAP exam pattern and get familiarised with the SNAP 2021 syllabus to prepare themselves for the SNAP exam.
+Candidates are advised to know if they are eligible or not for a program which they are going to pursue.
 Symbiosis International University is not responsible if a candidate applies for a program for which he/she is not eligible.
-Even final year students can apply for SNAP exam but admission will be provided only if they manage to get 50 percent marks.
+Even final year students can apply for the SNAP exam but admission will be provided only if they manage to get 50 per cent marks.